 For famous playwrights such as Sophocles and Shakespeare, human lives follow the form of a dramatic narrative.
 Some situations will inevitably arise which are diagonally opposed to everything we want to happen.
 “If a human life is understood as progress through harms and dangers, moral and physical,” as the philosopher Alasdair MacIntyre explains, “the virtues will find their place as those qualities which generally tend to success in this enterprise.”

 This is entirely in line with the advice of the ancient Stoics, which remains as relevant as ever.
 Whatever happens, be grateful for what you have.
 Seize the opportunities that the day presents.
-Position yourself so that you can manage adversity.
+Position yourself so as to manage adversity.
 Above all, remain strong through the tragedies that may befall you.